Insect Resistant Maize for Africa - IRMA

-Progress reports, lessons learnt and future prospects
+Progress reports, lessons learned and future prospects

 - In 2012, IRMA leader Stephen Mugo reported on progress at the CIMMYT Maize and Wheat Launch Programs Meeting in Mexico.
 Stephen also ensures that IRMA passes on expertise in other ways.
 Page 2 of this CIMMYT newsletter shows how young African scientists benefit by improving their writing skills.

-- At the "End-of-Project Conference" in early 2014, the partners exchanged experiences, achievements and lessons from IRMA III.
-They also discussed future prospects for the release, dissemination and use of insect-resistant maize in eastern and southern Africa.
+- At the "End-of-Project Conference" in early 2014, the partners exchanged experiences, achievements, and lessons from IRMA III.
+They also discussed future prospects for the release, dissemination, and use of insect-resistant maize in eastern and southern Africa.
 Maria Luz George from CMMYT comments: "IRMA III has contributed to food security".

 - The Syngenta Foundation's Mike Robinson adds: "A very valuable combination of 'conventional' traits now seems to be maturing.
-They can help maize cope better with drought, disease and insects.
+They can help maize cope better with drought, disease, and insects.
 We want to see how we can take these traits forward in seed systems, getting the best available material into smallholders' hands."